gracelang/language/website/tutorial/IDE/KeyBindings.md

  * To turn on whole-word
 search, which can be useful if you are searching for a variable `n`, but don't want to find the `n`s in the phrase `kanga and roo`, click the `\\b` button.
- * The default search is a text search, which looks for he text you type in the search dialog.
+ * The default search is a text search, which looks for the text you type in the search dialog.
 You can turn on
 "regular expression" search using the `.*` button.
 The regular expression syntax is similar to that of other editors, and